 One compliments the other.

 Always include your upcoming (consumer) shows on your home or online shop page (if possible).
 Make it a special feature that is highly visible, not something hidden on your CV page.
-This is not just good to attract more potential visitors to your event but will be good for your credibility building with all your online visitors.
+This is not just good to attract more potential visitors to your event but will be good for your credibility building with your website visitors.

 Create a special ‘events’ page on your website.
 Organise your events by date (latest one on top!) or location, and add the dates, venue, and link to the main event website too.
 Mentioning key events can help with getting found by people searching for that craft fair or trade show too.
-After the show, add blog posts about specific events in your ‘events’ or ‘news section’ on your website, with pictures of your stand and display.
+After the show, add blog posts about specific events in your ‘events’ or ‘news’ section on your website, with pictures of your stand and display.
 This will be a great record that can help build your story and credibility after the event has finished.

 Always make sure that your online presence is up to date when you are doing shows.
 This is where (professional) buyers and the media might be checking you out prior to your event.